tocchan/guildhall/sdst/README.md

     - [ ] Can right click minimap to issue commands as if you were clicking the map terrain
 - [ ] Game completes in win condition when all goblin units are dead (buildings/units)
 - [ ] Game completes in loss condition when all local units are dead (buildings/units)
-- [ ] Pathing!
-- [ ] `AICommander` that controls the Goblin Team
-    - [ ] Will build goblins, and sends them to attack the town center when he has a big enough group- [ ] Support custom binary formats for meshes to speed up loading time
 - [ ] Buildings can have dependencies (can only build hut if townhall is built)
-- [ ] Units not navigate around obstacles instead of moving in a straight line toward a target
-- [ ] Improve loading times farther
-- [ ] General Visual and Audio Improves and Polish
 - [ ] Feature: Map Editor
     - [ ] Can define number of teams for this map
         - [ ] Can define team color for any team